Roasted Tomato Basil Soup

 More prettiness from the tomatoes.

-Add the roasted tomatoes along with the remaining ingredients including the water, veggie broth, basil, tomato sauce, and the tomato paste to the pot.
+Add the roasted tomatoes and the remaining ingredients, including the water, veggie broth, basil, tomato sauce, and tomato paste to the pot.

 The tube will last a long time in the fridge and is handy in a pinch.